choria-io/go-backplane/README.md

 Once you call `startBackPlane()` in your startup cycle it will start a Choria instance with the `discovery`, `choria_util` and `backplane` agents, the `backplane` agent will have all the actions listed in the earlier table, your config will be shown in the `info` action and you can discovery it using any of the facts.

-If you only supply some of `ManageInfoSource`, `ManagePausable`, `ManageHealthCheck`, `ManageLogLevel` and `ManageStopable` the features of the agent will be selectively disabled as per the table earlier.
+If you only supply some of `ManageInfoSource`, `ManagePausable`, `ManageHealthCheck`, `ManageLogLevel`, `StartDataPublisher` and `ManageStopable` the features of the agent will be selectively disabled as per the table earlier.

 All backplane managed services will use the `backplane` agent name, to differentiate the `name` will be used to construct a sub collective name so each app is effectively contained.
 The upcoming CLI will be built around this design.